MrNavaStar/InvSync/README.md

 ## Getting Started

 Setup is very simple.
 Drop the mod into your mods folder on all the servers you want to sync.
-Starting a server will generate a config with the following contents:
+Starting a server will generate a config.
+The mod will not run until you edit the config.

 ## IMPORTANT NOTES